qasim006/qasim006/README.md

 ### Hi there, I'm Liban 👨🏾‍💻,
-A Full Stack Software Engineer 🎯 and designer🎨 from Minneapolis.
+A Full Stack Software Engineer 🎯 and designer🎨 from Minnesota.

 **Languages:**